0xh3xa/algorithms/README.md

     - The pattern could be so long

 * Backup
-    - In  many applications, we want to avoid `backup` in text stream
+    - In  many applications, we want to avoid `backup` in text stream, we will see in the next algorithms

         01. Treat input as stream of data
         02. Abstract model: standard input